-NFL notebook: Bengals bring back Marvin Lewis as coach
+NFL notebook: Bengals bring back Lewis as coach

 Gruden spent four seasons as coach in Oakland from 1998-2001.
 After leading the Raiders to 8-8 records his first two years, Gruden helped the team reach the AFC title game following the 2000 season and got Oakland back into the playoffs the following season.

-Gruden’s tenure ended shortly after the “Tuck Rule” loss to the Patriots when he was traded the following month to Tampa Bay for two first-round draft picks, two second-rounders and $8 million.
+Gruden’s tenure ended shortly after the “Tuck Rule” loss to the Patriots when he was traded the following month to Tampa Bay.

-BILLS: Giddy Buffalo fans are making a surge in donations to Andy Dalton’s foundation, their way of thanking the Bengals’ quarterback for his role in the Bills’ long-awaited playoff appearance.

-Dalton’s foundation reported it has received more than $100,000 in donations since the Bengals beat the Ravens 31-27 on Sunday.
-Dalton threw a 49-yard touchdown pass with 44 seconds left to eliminate the Ravens and open a spot for the Bills.

 PACKERS: Ted Thompson is out as GM of the Packers, but will remain as senior adviser of football operations.